-Your doctor or nurse may have given you a medicated soap to use.
+Your provider may have given you a medicated soap to use.
 Read the instructions for how to use this soap.
 If you were not given medicated soap, use antibacterial soap that you can buy at the store.

-Do not shave the area that will be operated on.
-The doctors or nurses will do that at the hospital, if needed.
+DO NOT shave the area that will be operated on.
+The provider will do that at the hospital, if needed.

 Scrub your fingernails with a brush.
 Remove nail polish and makeup before you go to the hospital.

-It is likely that you have been asked not to eat or drink after midnight.
+It is likely that you have been asked not to eat or drink after a specific time the evening before or day of surgery.
 This usually means both solid foods and liquids.

 You may brush your teeth and rinse your mouth in the morning.
 If you were told to take any medicine on the morning of surgery, you may take them with a sip of water.